partigabor/aromatica-old/content/items/allspice.md

 +++
 title = "Allspice"
 author = "Gabor Parti"
-date = "2023-11-02"
+date = "2023-11-04"
-description = "The dried unripe berries of a Caribbean tree, also known as pimento; Jamaica pepper. , related to Bay rum tree.
+description = "The dried unripe berries of a Caribbean tree, also known as pimento; Jamaica pepper, related to Bay rum tree.
 See also wild allspice. " weight = 10
 # draft = "true"
 # hidden = "true"